uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 ## Configuring TypeScript

-<div style="text-align: right"> <i> "Like the ancient master who chooses his brush, the wise coder sets 'strict' with care, for clarity is the first step to wisdom." <br> - Ancient Chinese proverb </i> </div>
+<div style="text-align: right"> <i> Like the ancient master who chooses his brush, the wise coder sets 'strict' with care, for clarity is the first step to wisdom. <br> — Ancient Chinese proverb </i> </div>

 ### Creating a TypeScript Project